strebuh/spatial_data_reviewer/README.md

 Here user may provide `spatial data files` (required/allowed files are: **.shp, .prj, .shx, .dbf**).

 `Map` tab provided `shapefile`  spatial units are matched by **Shp units ID** input, with `Data` tab provided file elements assigned by selected **Spatial ID**.
 It is important to select appropriate variables, otherwise map will not be created.

+For review one can load `powiaty4` shapefiles in data directory. **Shp units ID** will be by defould sellected appropriately.

 Main features are: